yusufoglu218/recipe-api/README.md

 # Recipe Rest Api

 Recipe rest api that includes CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) and getBySearchCriteria operations using spring boot and h2 database.
+When application started the scripts in the resources/data.sql is run automatically, and it saves initial data to the h2 database.

 ## Prerequisites